BrainAnnex/brain-annex/README.md

 # How to set up and use Brain Annex

-This beta version support both local and remote setup of the web app and the Neo4j database.
+Brain Annex supports both local and remote setup of the web app and the Neo4j database.

 The database and web app may reside on the same or different machines.